hmcts/ops-runbooks/Tagging/README.md

 ## Pre-requisites

 Please ensure that you have jq installed in order for tagger.sh to be run.
-This can be installed by running the command 'brew install jq'
+This can be installed by running the command `brew install jq`

 ## Description